jfmdev/SimpleREST/readme.md

 In order to run the software, you must execute the command `python main.py` (inside the project's folder), and then open the URL [http://localhost:5000](http://localhost:5000) in your browser.

+## License

+Simple REST is free software; you can redistribute it and/or modify it under the terms of the Mozilla Public License v2.0.
+You should have received a copy of the MPL 2.0 along with this library, otherwise you can obtain one at <http://mozilla.org/MPL/2.0/>.